How to spend 2 days in Vienna? In this article, I’ll share an itinerary and give you some practical tips to enjoy this gorgeous city in Austria.

 Buy one of these handy guidebooks:

-Would you like to visit the other great cities in Europe?
-Check out these posts:
+Would you like to visit the other great cities in Austria and Europe?
+Check out these articles: